lextm/jekyll-theme-chirpy/_posts/2008-9-10-snmp-design-agent-side-support-update.md

 Yes, the current progress is that a basic Agent component is there in the repository.
 Because of the complexity, I divide agent side support into two parts roughly.
 The first part is an Agent component which provides a SNMP communication channel to managers.
 This part is almost done.
 Now if you drag this component into your form, and in a few seconds it can monitor incoming SNMP requests.

 However, an SNMP agent is surely more than this component.
 Whenever a request is received, a correct response must be generated, and all managed objects need to be taken good care of.
 So the second part, an object repository, is in fact the key component.
-Right now I don’t even have a clear plan on its design.
+Right now I don't even have a clear plan on its design.

 If you have any suggestions, please start a new discussion.
 Stay tuned.
 In the next post, I am going to discuss the first release candidate of TwinTower.